Does health insurance cover prostheses? Compare cover options from Australian funds.

 Private health insurance and prostheses

-As soon as you find out that you will be undergoing surgery to apply or implant a prosthesis, get in touch with your private health insurer.
+As soon as you find out that you will be undergoing surgery to apply or implant a prosthesis, get in touch with your health fund.
 You’ll need to check with your fund to find out whether you will be covered for the cost of the surgery.

 It’s also essential that you consult with your treating doctor and find out whether the prosthesis you will receive is included on the Prostheses List.
 If it’s not, check with your doctor to see if there is a prosthesis included on the list that may be able to be used.